 - Unsoaked, Cook on High: cook for 3-4 hours

 - Unsoaked, Cook on Low: cook for 6-7 hours (this method has taken up to 8 hours before, but can take even longer) < < < FAVORITE for taste

 Keep in mind, these cook times are a reflection of my particular slow cooker.
-Depending on the crock pot used and other variables, these times will probably vary.
+Depending on the crock pot used and bean age, these times will probably vary.
 Be sure to check the manufactures owners guide for guidance on cook times.

 How to Cook Black Beans on the Stove